 Darlene feels blessed to have her dream job which allows her to make a difference for animals and people every day.
-She lives in Fairfax with her husband, daughter, wonder dog Duncan, and super cat Snowy.
-Darlene is a card-carrying member of the Red Sox Nation and she enjoys gardening, hiking in the beauty of Marin, reading, and traveling home to New England.
+She is a card-carrying member of the Red Sox Nation and she enjoys gardening, hiking in the beauty of Marin, reading, and traveling home to New England.

 Lisa earned her B.A. degree in Public Communication from American University in Washington, DC, but after too many humid summers, she moved back to her home state of California.

 Lisa has been a lifelong animal lover and has always had shelter animals.
-She and her young daughter share their home in Mill Valley with a dog named Bowie and two kitties, Magic and Mischief – all Marin Humane alumni.
+She shares her home with fur kids as well as human ones.